kubernetes/community/contributors/devel/cherry-picks.md

 # Overview

 This document explains how cherry picks are managed on release branches within the Kubernetes projects.
+A common use case for this task is for backporting PRs from master to release branches.

 ## Prerequisites
  * [Contributor License Agreement](http://git.k8s.io/community/CLA.md)